Dark Matter, Millicharges, Axion and Scalar Particles, Gauge Bosons, and Other New Physics with LDMX: Predictive Light Dark Matter Models

 For the opposite mass hierarchy regime $(m_{\rm DM} > m_{\rm MED})$, the mediator decays {\it visibly}.
 In certain models, the DM entropy is transferred in a two-step process dubbed ``secluded annihilation" \cite{Pospelov:2007mp}.
 In this case, DM first annihilates to mediators and then the mediators decay to SM particles, \be ~~~~~~~~~ \rm DM~ DM \to ~MED ~MED~~ ~~(secluded ~annihilation), \ee which is represented by the arrow labeled ``indirectly" in Fig. 2.
 As long as the SM-MED coupling is sufficiently large to thermalize the dark and visible sectors, the DM abundance is independent of this coupling and there are no DM production targets for laboratory observables.
 However, in the absence of additional lighter field content in the dark sector, the mediator decays visibly to SM particles and can yield visible resonances, displaced vertices, or other (semi-)visible signatures commonly explored in accelerator based experiments~\cite{alexander:2016aln,Battaglieri:2017aum}.
 In Sec.~\ref{sec:visible_signals}, we show that such observables are also a key part of the LDMX scientific program.
 Furthermore, in Sec.~\ref{ssec:secluded} we also point out that the traditional LDMX {\it invisible} signature can be sensitive to this secluded scenario through DM production via an off-shell mediator.

 Between these two domains ($m_{\rm DM} < m_{\rm MED} < 2 \, m_{\rm DM}$) is a narrow but interesting mass range that combines many of the features of the two domains above.
 Direct annihilations generally control freeze-out (the exception is a small region $m_{\rm DM} \approx m_{\rm MED}$ where Boltzmann-suppressed secluded annihilation can dominate \cite{DAgnolo:2015ujb}) and informs predictive targets in coupling space for both mediator decays into SM particles and DM production via an off-shell mediator.
 As illustrated in Fig.~2 of Ref.~\cite{izaguirre:2015yja}, the prospects for exploring the relic target in this domain, through a combination of both types of searches, are comparable to those for the more commonly considered mass hierarchy $m_{\rm MED} > 2 \, m_{\rm DM}$.
 A detailed analysis of this domain is complicated by the fact that fewer results and projections are available for DM production via off-shell mediators, and to our knowledge this case has not been analyzed since Ref.~\cite{izaguirre:2015yja} (from which the most notable omissions are the recent projections from Belle II ~\cite{Battaglieri:2017aum} and LHCb \cite{Ilten:2015hya,Ilten:2016tkc} for visible dark photons).
-Although LDMX searches for both visible and invisible signals are quite relevant in this regime, we will not discuss it further here.
+LDMX searches for both invisible and visible signals are relevant in this regime.
+The former are briefly considered in Sec.~\ref{sec:dark-photon-benchmark-models} in the context of dark photon models, while the latter are discussed in Sec.~\ref{sec:visible_signals}.

 In the following sections, we briefly discuss several other DM scenarios outside the minimal direct/secluded annihilation paradigm (focusing for concreteness on the kinetically mixed vector mediator).
 In Sec.~\ref{sec:asymmetric}, we summarize the target implied by CMB-safety for asymmetric DM in the kinematic range where direct annihilations dominate.
 In Sec.~\ref{sec:simps}, we briefly discuss the sensitivity of LDMX and other experiments to strongly interacting DM models, which have both different cosmologically motivated couplings and additional signal channels.